sami-elsaeyed/Lab2/README.md

 The three operations done to the full list are very different in nature.
 Each requiring its own loop size and require 'break' statments on different conditions.
 For this reason I implemented many for loops, each dealing specifically with a manipulation.
 This approach is very likely not the most efficient.
 All printing is done in a .txt file titled "Artists-WeekOf09052020", found in this repository.
 After intial run, program requires no interaction.
+**The original file has 200 rows.
+Even though I alotted enough space in the arrays the scanner will onyl read in 70 rows.
+However with htose 70 rows all oprations run smoothly.